tolgap/vista/README.md

 # Wordpress Vista
 Wordpress Vista is a Rails application that stores all your hosted/local Wordpress website information from multiple servers and presents them in clear views.
 It is the server which saves all data collected from the [WP Vista Collector](https://github.com/tolgap/wp-vista-collector).

 To collect the Wordpress data, you **NEED** the Collector running on your servers.
-Wordpress Vista

 ## Requirements